JesselyEnriquez/climateJustice/README.md

 - [logistic_regression.ipynb](./Code/Modeling/logistic_regression.ipynb) </br>

 ## Problem Statement
-In Nepal there is a need to evaluate where to focus not only preventative funding but also locals who are knowledgeful of how to retrofit their communities.
+In Nepal there is a need to evaluate where to focus preventative funding but also locals who are knowledgeful of how to retrofit their communities.
 A model to shed some insight as to what buildings are in need of retrofitting could allow locals to asses if there were any buildings overlooked when undergoing reconstructions from the 2015 Gorkha Earthquake.

 ## Data Collection
 From the [2015 Nepal Earthquake Open Data Portal](http://eq2015.npc.gov.np/#/)